findkit/findkit/packages/docs/docs/crawler/meta-tag.md

 Page modification date as ISO 8601 string

+### `superwords: string[]` {#superwords}

+Add "superwords" to the indexed document.
+When a search keyword matches a superword the matching search result score will get a boost that will be always bigger than normal results.
+This can be used to implement "Pinned Results" that are always shown before other results.
+Superwords are not included in search highlights.

 ### `customFields: object` {#customFields}

 Add custom fields to the indexed document which will be returned within the